johnbrc/MPD-Distribution/README.md

 *Maize Plant Discipleship* (hereafter, MPD) refers to a discipleship resource designed in collaboration with Africans, for use in African contexts (and other post-colonial contexts).

-The *MPD Syllabus* incorporates the following sixteen *Modules*, each of which will, in due course, have an associated textbook:
+The *MPD Syllabus* incorporates sixteen *Modules*, each of which will, in due course, have an associated textbook.
+See *Syllabus* and, or *Handbook* for further information.

-1. The Eternal Purpose of God
-2. The Dynamic of Vocation, Part A: The Nations
-3. The Dynamic of Vocation, Part B: The Jewish People
-4. The Dynamic of Commissioning
-5. The Dynamic of Body Membership
-6. The Dynamic of Revival
-7. The Dynamic of Truth
-8. The Dynamic of Intercession
-9. The Dynamic of Cultural Transformation
-10. The Disciplines of Spiritual Maturity
-11. The Disciplines of Running the Race Marked Out For Us
-12. The Disciplines of Pressing Towards Our Vocation
-13. The Disciplines of Financial Faithfulness
-14. The Disciplines of Leadership
-15. The Disciplines of Living By Faith
-16. The Disciplines of Overcoming In The Arena of Spiritual Conflict

-MPD textbooks are especially intended to facilitate group discussions, on the back of scripture readings and a series of topical studies, so that the *Syllabus* provided by the resource does not require the input of an *expert* teacher, merely a person, or persons willing to *facilitate* the co-ordination of small study groups and discussions.
+MPD textbooks are especially intended to facilitate group discussions, on the back of scripture readings and a series of topical studies, so that the syllabus provided by the resource does not require the input of an *expert* teacher, merely a person, or persons willing to *facilitate* the co-ordination of small study groups and discussions.

+## Free Cultural Resource ##

+The intention is to publish *MPD Resources* as *Free Cultural Resources*, broadly along the lines of open-source software.
+Your collaboration is invited.

-# Translation, Licensing, Publication
+## Translation, Licensing, Publication

-It is hoped that the documents will be translated into a number of languages and interested parties are invited to contact the author to discuss this.
+It is particularly hoped that *MPD Resources* will be translated into a number of other languages besides English, starting with French, which is one of the national languages of Burkina Faso.
+Involvement with the people of Burkina Faso represents one of the principal inspirations responsible for the development of *MPD Resources*.

-The resource is generally available under the terms of a Creative Commons license that allows reproduction, providing proper attribution is made.
-Each textbook or similar resource, will incorporate a CC licence.
+*MPD Resources* are typically available under the terms of a *Creative Commons license*, which licences reproduction, including translation, providing proper attribution is made.
+Each textbook, or similar resource, incorporates a CC licence.
+See *Licence* for further information.

-A number of free digital tools and resources are available to help with publishing processes — please enquire.

-## Versioning
+## Collaboration ##

-Each draft PDF is stamped / identified with a generated date, time and version number according to the convention: *N.n.nn*, where:

-- *N* is a **distributed version** number—upgraded each time an AUTHORised version of document is *distributed* to readers, editors, translators, publishers.

-- *n* is an **author's version** number—upgraded each time a significant revision (i.e. series of textual changes) is made following input from readers, editors, translators, publishers or author.

-- *nn* is an **author's iteration** number—upgraded to distinguish a minor, *iterative* revision to an AUTHOR'S VERSION. *It is, to most intents and purposes, a classic example of overkill.
-Or obsessive-compulsive order (sic).*
+Other forms of collaboration are welcome.
+If you are interested, please contact the author.